 Our thalassotherapy spa offers all kinds of wonderful sensory experiences, both outdoors and indoors.
 The thalassotherapy spa includes:

 Our sauna rituals are led by a sauna host who will guide you through a wonderful experience in the sauna.
 We start by pouring water mixed with aromatic essences on the sauna stove.
 Using a towel to disperse the steam, we achieve a comfortable temperature in the sauna.
-Depending on the theme, you will then scrub your body or rub it using seaweed, menthol cream or salt.
+Depending on the theme, you will then scrub your body or rub it using seaweed, salt or ice.
 Then it's time for a dip in the sea.
 We finish by warming up in the sauna again.

 We hold several sauna rituals every day.
 There are a limited number of places for each session.
 You must register for the sauna ritual in person at the hotel not later than 30 minutes before the ritual starts.
 Up-to-date times for the sauna rituals are shown at the spa department.